-Wemos, the Chinese manufacturer developing and marketing the Wemos d1 mini and its shields has just launched the LoLin32, its first card based on the Espressif ESP32.
+Wemos, the Chinese manufacturer developing and marketing the Wemos d1 mini and its shields has just launched the LoLin32, its first board based on the Espressif ESP32.
 The LoLin32 features an ESP-wroom-32 module, 4MB flash memory, a micro USB connector for programming and a LiPo battery connector.

 Specifications of the Wemos LoLin32